 Cats are generally independent and solitary creatures but they still have strong social needs.
-It is important that these needs are met, if you have decided that your cat is going to be an indoor one and not going to be having access to the outside.
+It is important that these needs are met if you have decided that your cat is going to be an indoor one and not going to be having access to the outside.

-A solitary indoor cat will rely on its owner to meet all of its basic needs such as food and toileting as well as providing stimulation, companionship and exercise.
+A solitary indoor cat will rely on its owner to meet all of its basic needs such as food and toileting as well as providing stimulation, companionship, and exercise.

-There are many anxiety/stress-related psychological as well as physical problems in cats that are kept permanently indoors.
+There are many anxieties/stress-related psychological as well as physical problems in cats that are kept permanently indoors.
 A lack of exercise can lead to an indoor cat developing weight problems, which may result in long term health problems such as heart disease and diabetes.

-Indoor cats may become over-sensitive to changes within the small territory of their home and struggle to cope with change, such as new people, objects or smells.
+Indoor cats may become over-sensitive to changes within the small territory of their home and struggle to cope with change, such as new people, objects, or smells.
 Cats are territorial creatures and it may be difficult to introduce a new cat or person to your cat’s restricted territory.